k1LoW/runn/README.md

 `runn` can run a multi-step scenario following a `runbook` written in YAML format.

-### As a tool for scenario testing / As a tool for automation.
+### As a tool for scenario based testing / As a tool for automation.

 `runn` can run one or more runbooks as a CLI tool.